2022–23 SailGP championship: Round 4: Denmark

 Great Britain did not participate in the regatta after hitting a rock during a practice session and causing severe damage to their F50.
+Day 1 of racing on August 19 was cancelled due to light wind.

 Round 5: Saint-Tropez

 The Range Rover France Sail Grand Prix event brought two days with wildly different wind conditions.
 Day 1 featured heavy wind and fast racing with puffs reaching up to 45 km/h.
 The F50 class speed record was set several times during racing, with the final record set by the French team at 99.94 km/h.
 Mark roundings were high stakes maneuvers, with most teams intentionally "landing" the boats to scrub speed.
 There were two near-capsizes from Canada and Denmark, and Australia sustained damage at the end of race one during a sudden de-foil, but the fleet managed the conditions well for three exciting races.

-Day 2's wind was at the minimum 10 km/h range so the fleet's modular wings were extended from Day 1's 18 meters to the tallest 29 meter configuration.
-Although two races were attempted, both courses were shortened and only one was completed within the 14 minute time limit.
+Day 2's wind was at the minimum 10 km/h range so the fleet's modular wings were extended from Day 1's 18 meters to the tallest 29-meter configuration.
+Although two races were attempted, both courses were shortened and only one was completed within the 14-minute time limit.
 The event final then featured light air tactics from USA, NZL and GRB hunting for patches of wind to speed them across the finish.

 Two teams were penalized points for boat to boat contact: Switzerland was docked 4 event points and 2 championship points for contact with USA during practice.
 USA was docked 8 event points and 4 championship points for contact with France during race 5.